ZhengguoGu/RegularizedSCA/README.md

 For the latest version of 'RegularizedSCA', please go to https://github.com/ZhengguoGu/RSCA/.

 #Update information
-The function maxLGlasso() has been further improved.
+1. The function maxLGlasso() has been further improved.
-A few bugs in\cv_sparseSCA.R().
+2. A few bugs in\cv_sparseSCA.R().
 The bugs were associated with plotting.
+3. Add a variable selection function BIC_IS(), based on BIC and Index of Sparseness.